quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Strengths and limitations of the inter-haplotype distance approach

-The inter-haplotype distance (IHD) method has a number of advantages over traditional quantitative trait locus (QTL) mapping for detecting alleles that affect elements of the $k$-mer mutation spectrum.
-Using simulated data, we found that both IHD and QTL mapping had similar power to detect mutators that augment the rates of specific 1-mer and 3-mer mutation types (Figure @fig:ihd_vs_qtl_power).
+Using simulated data, we found that both inter-haplotype distance (IHD) and QTL mapping had similar power to detect mutators that augment the rates of specific 1-mer and 3-mer mutation types (Figure @fig:ihd_vs_qtl_power).
-Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems, and can reveal previously undiscovered signals of mutator alleles.
+Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems and can reveal previously undiscovered signals of mutator alleles.
 One benefit of the IHD approach is that it obviates the need to perform separate association tests for for every possible $k$-mer mutation type, and therefore the need to adjust significance thresholds for multiple tests.
 Since IHD compares the complete mutation spectrum between haplotypes that carry either allele at a site, it would also be well-powered to detect a mutator allele that exerted a coordinated effect on multiple $k$-mer mutation types (e.g., increased the rates of both C>T and C>A mutations).